-The combination of toxins (including a variety of mold toxins, bacteria toxins, amoebas and various chemicals) in some buildings may have the potential of producing particularly severe health effects in a segment of those exposed.
-(Other people seem not to be harmed nearly as badly.)
+The combination of toxins (including a variety of mold toxins, bacteria toxins, amoebas and various chemicals) in some buildings may have the potential of producing particularly severe health effects in at least a segment of those exposed.

 Extensive research has been done on the effects of specific mycotoxins.

 For instance, gliotoxin appears to be especially associated with multiple sclerosis.
-Aflatoxin is strongly associated with liver cancer, and ochratoxin is associated with kidney disease.
+Penitrem A is associated with neurological issues.
+Aflatoxin is associated with liver cancer, and ochratoxin is associated with kidney disease.

-The specific abnormalities present in myalgic encephalomyelitis, chronic fatigue syndrome and related neuroimmune diseases seem to be more consistent with the effects of trichothecenes, such as those produced by the mold Stachybotrys.
+Many of the specific abnormalities present in myalgic encephalomyelitis (ME), chronic fatigue syndrome (CFS) and related diseases seem to be very consistent with the effects of trichothecenes, such as those produced by Stachybotrys.

 Some effects of trichothecenes that have been firmly established in the literature include: